robinbryce/mmriver-supplimental/if-you-go-down-to-the-woods-today.md

 Every section of the log can be covered by a signature that attests to the entire historic state using a single conventional root.
 The root is computed according to the MMR "peak bagging" algorithm.
 The bagged peaks are, in fact, precisely the non-empty nodes of the accumulator at that time.
 A signature over an accumulator is then equivalent to, and also more useful than, a signature over the tree head.

-In fact, rather than "bagging", it is advantageos to instead sign the list of peaks and also the individual peaks in that list.
+In fact, rather than "bagging", it is advantageous to instead sign the list of peaks and also the individual peaks in that list.

-If instead we individualy sign the peaks *and* the accumulator (list of peaks), we are, in effect *pre-signing* the receipts for all intries in the log up to that point.
+If instead we individualy sign the peaks *and* the accumulator (list of peaks), we are, in effect *pre-signing* the receipts for all entries in the log up to that point.
 It is not necessary or even helpful to sign the proof material.
 The signature is always over the result of the proof.
 With accumulator based receipts those results are no longer unique for each addition: Only the *proofs* are unique and those are not signed.

 This works because while the accumulator state is unique for each addition, the peaks in it change less and less often as the log grows.